 What would you say to students who want to work at a tech company?

 Rupsa: The advice I would give to students wanting to work at a tech company is to leverage their network and proactively communicate with employers.
 I would encourage them to work in a tech company because there is a lot of flexibility and opportunities to grow and acquire new skills because you get to work with multiple departments.

 What was the best thing about working at a tech company?

 Rupsa: Working in a tech company gave me the opportunity to work closely with both the engineering and science teams, which gave me the opportunity to learn about product development and validation.
 By being exposed to both departments, I was able to develop project management and marketing skills that I didn’t necessarily think I would learn in this role.

 Why would you recommend the ISI Grant Program?

 Anitha: The ISI grant program is unique because it exposes students to the fast paced, constantly evolving tech industry.
 Students like Rupsa are able to gain industry experience, where they learn the skills to succeed in their post-grad jobs and develop the ability to potentially start their own business in the future.
-However, it not just the student who gains from the ISI grant program as a company we were able accelerate our research, create a new training program and exceed efforts to take a new product to market.
+However, it is not just the student who gains from the ISI grant program as a company we were able to accelerate our research, create a new training program and exceed efforts to take a new product to market.